eHealthAfrica/trace-and-go-public/doc/install.md

     # /opt/tag/manage.py loaddata /opt/tag/core/fixtures/groups.json
     # /opt/tag/manage.py runserver 0.0.0.0:8090

 *If you're running this in a VirtualBox (MacOS), you will need to access this via the local IP of your Docker instance.
-This is specified when you first run `boot2docker start` and looks something like `192.168.59.103:2376` but be sure to change that port from `2376` to the one your python server is running at, in this case `8090`
+This is specified when you first run `boot2docker start` and looks something like `192.168.59.103:2376` but be sure to change that port from `2376` to the one your python server is running at, in this case `8090`*

+## Updating & New Dependencies

+If new dependencies are added to the app, you need to do one of two things to install them:

+- Stop your server, exit web bash, and then run `boot2docker poweroff`then restart with `up` argument
+- From within web bash, run `pip install -r requirements.txt`